Ahmad-01-01/Rishtay-Bandhan-Privacy-Policy/README.md

 7. Policy Updates

 We may update this Privacy Policy periodically.
 Continued use of our services implies acceptance of the latest policy.

+8. Terms of Use & Community Guidelines
+User Agreement
+By using the Rishtay Bandhan app, you agree to comply with our terms, including our strict zero-tolerance policy for objectionable content or abusive users.

+Prohibited Conduct:

+No offensive, pornographic, or violent material.
+No harassment, hate speech, threats, or bullying.
+No spam or attempts to solicit payments outside the app.
+Content Moderation:

+We use automated systems & human moderators to filter, review, and remove objectionable content.
+Users can report inappropriate profiles, messages, or photos via in-app "Report" buttons.
+Users can block other users to prevent any further contact.
+Response to Reports:

+We review and act on all harmful content reports within 24 hours, immediately removing content and/or ejecting offending users if necessary.
+Account Termination:

+Accounts that violate these terms may be suspended or terminated without notice.
+Contact & Complaints:

+To report abuse or request account deletion: email [rishtabandhan01@gmail.com] For more details, read our [full Terms of Use/EULA](TERMS.md).

+9. Updates to Community Policies
+We may update these terms and community guidelines as needed.
+Continued use of the app indicates acceptance of our latest rules.